Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/02-bloom/6_using-multiple-ddr.md

  </tr>
 </table>

 # Using Multiple DDR Banks

-In the previous step, you noticed the overlap of the host data transfer documents sent to FPGA were also split into multiple buffers.
+In the previous step, you noticed the overlap of the host data transfer documents sent to the FPGA were also split into multiple buffers.
 Flags from the FPGA were also sent to the host immediately; this overlaps the compute profile score on the CPU with the "Compute FPGA" which further improves the application execution time.

 You also observed memory contention because the host and kernel both accessed the same bank at the same time.
 In this section, you configure multiple DDR banks to improve the kernel performance.

-Alveo cards have multiple DDR banks, and you can use multiple banks in ping-pong fashion to minimize the contention.
+AMD Alveo™ cards have multiple DDR banks, and you can use multiple banks in ping-pong fashion to minimize the contention.

 * The host is writing words to DDR bank 1 and DDR bank 2 alternatively.
-* When the host is writing words to DDR bank1, the kernel is reading flags from DDR bank2.
+* When the host is writing words to DDR bank 1, the kernel is reading flags from DDR bank 2.
-* When host is writing documents to DDR bank2, the kernel is reading flags from DDR bank1.
+* When host is writing documents to DDR bank 2, the kernel is reading flags from DDR bank 1.

-The kernel will read from DDR bank1 and bank2 alternatively and its `maxi` port is connected to both DDR banks.
+The kernel will read from DDR bank 1 and bank 2 alternatively and its `maxi` port is connected to both DDR banks.
 You must establish the connectivity of kernel arguments to DDR banks in the `v++ --link` command as described in [Mapping Kernel Ports to Memory](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Mapping-Kernel-Ports-to-Memory).
-In this case the `$LAB_WORK_DIR/makefile/connectivity.cfg` configuration file specifies the connectivity.
+In this case, the `$LAB_WORK_DIR/makefile/connectivity.cfg` configuration file specifies the connectivity.

     ```
     [connectivity]
     sp=runOnfpga_1.input_words:DDR[1:2]
     ```

-   - The `-sp` option instructs the `v++` linker that `input_words` is connected to both DDR banks 1 and 2.
+* The `-sp` option instructs the `v++` linker that `input_words` is connected to both DDR banks 1 and 2.
 You will need to rebuild the kernel because connectivity is now changed.

 ## Code Modifications

 1. Navigate to `$LAB_WORK_DIR/reference_files`, and with a file editor, open `run_sw_overlap_multiDDR.cpp`.

-3. From the host code, you will need to send the words to both DDR banks alternatively.
-The DDR bank assignment in the host code is supported by a Xilinx vendor extension to the OpenCL API.
-Two Xilinx extension pointer objects (`cl_mem_ext_ptr_t`) are created, `buffer_words_ext[0]` and `buffer_words_ext[1]`.
+2. From the host code, you will need to send the words to both DDR banks alternatively.
+The DDR bank assignment in the host code is supported by a AMD vendor extension to the OpenCL™ API.
+Two AMD extension pointer objects (`cl_mem_ext_ptr_t`) are created, `buffer_words_ext[0]` and `buffer_words_ext[1]`.
 The`flags` will determine which DDR bank the buffer will be send to, so that kernel can access it.

    ```cpp
     cl_mem_ext_ptr_t buffer_words_ext[2];